leonoratech/questedu/.github/instructions/questadmin_instructions.instructions.md

 - all the authentication between frontend and api should be done using Firebase Authentication and JWT bearer.
 - Rewrite the complete code only if necessary.
 - use 'zod' for validation and schema definitions.
+- repository pattern to be used for the data layer.

 ## Naming Conventions
 - Use lowercase with dashes for directories (e.g., components/auth-wizard).